 In May 2021, the next-gen Renault 4 electric’s logo, or what seems like it, was unearthed from a trademark application made in France.
 A few days later, patent pictures of a new small Renault EV surfaced on the web, likely of the upcoming design concept of the Renault 4 EV.

 The logo of the rumored next-gen Renault 4 is similar to the new brand logo featured on the Renault 5 concept car revealed in January.
 Both models could see a minimalist branding approach with their names inscribed in the logo on the tailgate to communicate the brand and model name.
 A trademark application is never a confirmation of a launch, but it can be taken as a hint in this case as there have been other developments.

 TopElectricSUV.com has already presented a speculative rendering of the Renault 4 electric production avatar, capturing its simplistic design and styling cues.
 We made only the obvious changes as the shape and overall design look production-oriented.
 A lower intake with vertical ribs, modified front bumper, conventional door handles, silver roof bars, shark-fin antenna, parking sensors, and production car wheels complete the transition.

-There is no smoke without fire.
-Groupe Renault is putting the Renault 4 back in the public’s minds this year as it could be secretly preparing for the rebirth of the classic.
-In the advertising campaign ‘The Chase,’ appears a scene where the hero runs after a Renault Zoe and takes a lift in a Renault 4L and later switches the seat with the driver to reach faster.
+Renault Group is putting the Renault 4 back in the public’s mind this year as it is making arrangements for the rebirth of the classic.
+In the recent advertising campaign ‘The Chase,’ appears a scene where the hero runs after a Renault Zoe, takes a lift in a Renault 4L, and later switches the seat with the driver.
 In the outro, the yellow Renault 4L is the only other car on a block that’s awash with Celadon Blue Renault Zoes.
 More such easter eggs are awaited till a formal announcement is made on the resurrection.

 Video Source: youtube.com/Renault France